vgandari/tok/README.md

 on each other.
 `tok` reads files in YAML format.
-Each file contains text for a topic, some formatting metadata, and dependency relationships.
+Each file contains text for a topic, some formatting metadata, and dependency relationships (see an example [below](#example-yaml-file)).
 `tok` uses dependency relationships to determine the "best" order to place your notes.
 Once `tok` computes the "best" order to sort the topics, it writes your notes in a TEX file and generates a PDF.

+The "best" order to sort topics always respects dependency relationships except where dependency relationships form a cycle.
+When using `tok` to manage a project, the sorting is modified to push tasks with deadlines towards the beginning of the final document.
+This is explained more in [Tasks and Deadlines](#tasks-and-deadlines).

 `tok` generates a document based on the input files and whatever other files they depend on.
-This means that `tok` may generate a document that contains a subset of your notes.
+This means that `tok` may generate a document that contains a subset of your notes/project.
-That is, `tok` leaves out the irrelevant topics and sticks to the focus of the document you are generating.
+That is, `tok` leaves out the irrelevant topics/tasks and sticks to the focus of the document you are generating.

 ### Goals